NobuhiroMoteki/NdimSpline_JAX/README.md

     %timeit s5D_fun(x) # function and it's gradient evaluation
     %timeit s5D_fun_jitted(x) # function and it's gradient evaluation (jitted)
     ```
 The jitted version will be faster by 1-3 orders of magnitude than non-jitted version.
-I observed that the difference was larger for smaller n (number of grid points).
+I observed that the difference was more drastic at smaller n values (i.e., number of grid points).

 For executing this example, just run the `caller.ipynb` on JupyterNotebook or excetute the `caller.py` script.